Your own effective and affordable pre-workout supplement.

 Now that you have some reasons to create your own homemade pre-workout, it's time to move on to the ingredients to use.

-Here are four suggestions to use before training.
+Here are four suggestions for you to use before training.

 Caffeine

-We start with the most known and obvious ingredient, Caffeine.
+We start with the most well-known and obvious ingredient, Caffeine.

 Caffeine is found mainly in coffee and has a stimulating effect.

-It is the main energy ingredient in this formula, and will allow you to get more out of your training.
+It is the main energetic ingredient in this formula, and will allow you to get more performance out of your training.

 It also has a slight thermogenic effect, which will lead you to burn more fat if that is your goal.

-As for the dose to be used, if you don't drink coffee, choose to start with 100mg, if you are already used to using coffee, use between 150mg to 200mg of caffeine.
+As for the dose to use, if you don't drink coffee, choose to start with 100mg, if you are already used to using coffee, use between 150mg and 200mg of Caffeine.

 You can, of course, use coffee as your source of caffeine.